interTwin-eu/itwinai/README.md

 > [!WARNING]
 > Branch protection rules are applied to all branches which names
 > match this regex: `[dm][ea][vi]*` .
 When creating new branches,
-> please avoid using names that match that regex.
+> please avoid using names that match that regex, otherwise branch
+> protection rules will block direct pushes to that branch.

 ### Install itwinai environment